ChristianMarzianGithub/chatWithText/README.md

 The home page now supports uploading PDF or TXT documents from the right-hand panel.
 After a successful upload, the file picker disappears and is replaced with a scrollable preview of the extracted text.
 When a PDF contains multiple pages, pagination controls let you move between pages while keeping the text panel scrollable for long content.
 Unsupported file types are rejected with a clear validation message.

+When a PDF only contains images, the preview strips out the binary image data so the textarea remains text-only.

 Run backend tests with:

 ```bash